livecoders/Home/.github/ISSUE_TEMPLATE/application.md

 briefly describe

-If you have any questions about this process, please contact [_KittyKerns on Twitter](https://twitter.com/_kittykerns)
+If you have any questions about this process, please contact [_LilyHazel on Twitter](https://twitter.com/captcalli)